 This time, though, we experienced a completely different, far friendlier side to the place.
 Within hours after arriving (we got there late in the evening, in darkness, at that) we found ourselves drinking beers in a rough-and-ready house of some local.
 In another context, considering the area we were in, these guys would be seen as people to be avoided.

-This set the tone to what turned out to be a hugely enjoyable, trouble-free few days in Quito.
+This set the tone for what turned out to be a hugely enjoyable, trouble-free few days in Quito.

 Bearing that in mind, we made no secret of our negative introduction to Venezuela last year (see: http://bit.ly/OLR2Ev).